50 Secrets Your Pet Won’t Tell You

 Hold those clippers!

 No matter how high the mercury climbs or how long my hair is, I don’t need to be shaved.
 My undercoat actually insulates me from heat, so it helps me stay cool.
 Just make sure you keep my coat brushed and mat-free to promote good air circulation.
+Here are 26 secrets pet groomers wish they could tell you.

 If you leave me in the backyard when you’re not home…